duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_triggers.md

 ## Interactive Testing

-*Before reading this section, make sure you've worked through the the [Basic Goodie Tutorial](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/goodie/goodie_basic_tutorial.md) or the [Basic Spice Tutorial](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_basic_tutorial.md).*
+*Before reading this section, make sure you've worked through either the [Basic Goodie Tutorial](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/goodie/goodie_basic_tutorial.md) or the [Basic Spice Tutorial](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_basic_tutorial.md).*
 <!-- /summary -->

-1. Make sure you are in the root directory of your checked-out Instant Answer repository.
+1. Enter the root directory of your checked-out Instant Answer repository:

-	*To complete this section you will need to have your [development environment set up on Codio](https://duck.co/duckduckhack/setup_dev_environment).*
+	Log in to Codio and visit the dashboard.
+In the menu, click Codio > [Dashboard](https://codio.com/home/projects)

-	In Codio, make sure you are in your forked DuckDuckHack project (In the menu, click Codio > [Dashboard](https://codio.com/home/projects) > DuckDuckHack).
+	Click on the **DuckDuckHack project**, which you previously forked and cloned.

-	Next, enter a terminal window if it's not already open from the last tutorial.
+	Next, open a terminal window if it's not already open from the last tutorial.
 (Tools > Terminal).

-	At the command prompt, change into the **zeroclickinfo-goodies** repository directory.
-(This is the repository you cloned in the previous tutorial, under your DuckDuckHack Codio project.)
+	At the command prompt, change into the **zeroclickinfo-goodies** repository directory:

 	```shell
 	cd zeroclickinfo-goodies